KeyboardKit/website/collections/_features/Layout.md

 KeyboardKit lets you use input sets to define input keys, and keyboard layouts to define the full set of keys.
 This gives you maximum flexibility to define layouts for different locales and configurations.

-[KeyboardKit Pro][Pro] unlocks [more features](#pro), like more input sets, iPad Pro layouts, and localized input sets and layout providers for all supported locales.
+[KeyboardKit Pro][Pro] unlocks [more features](#pro), like more input sets, localized input sets & layouts for all supported locales, iPad Pro layouts, and more layout capabilities.

 ## Namespace